Hydrogeology: Subjects

 Most of these questions can be addressed through simulation of the hydrologic system (using numerical models or analytic equations).
 Accurate simulation of the aquifer system requires knowledge of the aquifer properties and boundary conditions.
 Therefore, a common task of the hydrogeologist is determining aquifer properties using aquifer tests.

 In order to further characterize aquifers and aquitards some primary and derived physical properties are introduced below.
-Aquifers are broadly classified as being either confined or unconfined (water table aquifers), and either saturated or unsaturated; the type of aquifer affects what properties control the flow of water in that medium (e.g., the release of water from storage for confined aquifers is related to the storativity, while it is related to the specific yield for unconfined aquifers).
+Aquifers are broadly classified as being either confined or unconfined (water table aquifers); the type of aquifer affects what properties control the flow of water in that medium (e.g., the release of water from storage for confined aquifers is related to the storativity, while it is related to the specific yield for unconfined aquifers).

 Aquifers

-An aquifer is a collection of water underneath the surface, large enough to be useful in a spring or a well.
+An aquifer A water-bearing layer of rock, or of unconsolidated sediments, that will yield water in a usable quantity to a well or spring.
 Aquifers can be unconfined, where the top of the aquifer is defined by the water table, or confined, where the aquifer exists underneath a confining bed.

 There are three aspects that control the nature of aquifers: stratigraphy, lithology, and geological formations and deposits.
 The stratigraphy relates the age and geometry of the many formations that compose the aquifer.
 The lithology refers to the physical components of an aquifer, such as the mineral composition and grain size.
 The structural features are the elements that arise due to deformations after deposition, such as fractures and folds.
 Understanding these aspects is paramount to understanding of how an aquifer is formed and how professionals can utilize it for groundwater engineering.